-At Community Access Points, individuals over the age of 14 can pick up 10 tests per person, per visit.
+At Community Access Points, people over the age of 14 can pick up tests.
+Locations may choose to limit the number of tests available per person, per day.
 No reporting or documentation is required, and tests must be provided free of charge.

 All tests from NCDHHS must be provided for free to the public.
 Organizations are not allowed to charge residents any fees, charges, or exchange of services for the tests.

 - Store tests in a locked, climate-controlled room with approaching expiration dates visible, so that you can easily access them.

 - Please check the tests’ expiration dates.
 Use the tests that are close to expiring first.
 The Food and Drug Administration (FDA) extended the shelf-life of some at-home tests.
 Check test expiration dates here.

 - The most up-to-date information on storage can be found on the FDA website.

 There are no reporting requirements for organizations who received FREE COVID-19 At-Home Tests from NCDHHS.
 All organizations who ordered tests from NCDHHS completed an attestation form stating that they will provide the tests for free in the community.